cissieAB/ifarm-gpus/README.md

 | Measured L1 bandwidth (GB/s)              |     4051.9 |      8124.2 |   18843.7 |

-A quick roofline view of the ifarm GPUs.
+A quick roofline view of the ifarm GPUs (the L1/L2 BW numbers might be updated in the future).

 ![img](./docs/roofline.png)

 ## Other docs
 * Benchmarking results from the CUDA samples: https://github.com/cissieAB/ifarm-gpus/tree/master/res